Sustainable fisheries management

 Terristrial and marine protected areas

 The establishment of terrestrial and marine protected areas is increasing rapidly around the world.
-It seems good to do so for conservation, but is it always okay for society?
-Establishing a protected area often causes enormous costs and requires a cost-effective strategy for establishment.
-In addition to the benefits of protected areas, we also strive to understand effective ways to establish protected areas.
+This seems good for conservation, but is it always good for society?
+Establishing a protected area is often very costly and requires a cost-effective strategy for its establishment.
+In addition to the benefits of protected areas, we also seek to understand effective ways to establish them.

 Keywords: Spatial conservation planning, SLOSS, 30by30